det-lab/data-fitting/docs/02_setup.md

 # Setup
-This lesson will be using Python 3 along with one of its more common scientific libraries: `scipy`.
-This lesson will be using a Jupyter Notebook.
-First, it'll be necessary to install python if you don't already have it.
-You can follow the instructions from [python's official website](https://realpython.com/installing-python/) to get started.
+This lesson will be using Python 3 along with several of its more common libraries: `scipy`, `pandas`, `matplotlib`, and `numpy`.
+This lesson will also be done using a Jupyter Notebook.

+First, it'll be necessary to install Python if you don't already have it.
+You can follow the instructions from [python's official website](https://realpython.com/installing-python/) in order to get started.

 It's recommended to install Jupyter Notebook through `pip`, so after installing Python you should check that it comes with `pip` installed.
 This can be done by running the following commands depending on your operating system: